authzed/docs/docs/guides/defining-a-subject-type.md

 :::note
 It is recommended to use *wildcard* with an anonymous user definition if there is ever a need to differentiate between anonymous users based on their object IDs.

-As an example, an anonymous user of a commenting system might be assigned a unique ID that is stored in their browser's cookies, enabling permission for editing a previously posted comment.
+As an example, an anonymous user of a commenting system might be assigned a unique ID that is stored in their browser's cookies, enabling permission to edit a previously posted comment.
 :::

 ## Representing services as subjects